JavaProgswing/ChessAutomation/README.md

 # ♟️ Chess Automation Client

 This is a desktop automation tool that assists in making chess moves via a GUI interface.
-It interacts with a SpringBoot backend server and can provide suggestions, send moves, and integrate with Selenium-based automation.
+It interacts with a remote backend server and can provide suggestions, send moves, and integrate with Selenium-based automation.

 ---